lrettig/react-native-stripe/README.md

 - ⌘+R to run the app in X-code.

 ## Limitations
-- Currently only supports Android.
+- Currently only supports iOS.
 - Apple does not currently allow us to get any billing contact info other than a postal address.
+- Cannot yet check if payment is possible or request payment using a specific card brand ("Visa", "Amex", etc.).
+- Currently only supports Stripe as payment processor.

 ## Copyright and license